chef/chef-web-docs/chef_master/source/resource_deploy.rst

 To deploy from a private git repository without using the ``application`` cookbook, first ensure that:

-* the private key does not have a passphrase, as this will pause a chef-client run to wait for input
+* the private key does not have a passphrase, as this will pause a Chef Infra Client run to wait for input
 * an SSH wrapper is being used
 * a private key has been added to the node